-- Currently, Dr Masih is working on his book tentatively titled, “ Exploring the Book of Genesis”.
-This book will particularly cover the archaeological evidences, ancient traditions and historical context relevant to the Book of Genesis.
+- Currently, Dr. Masih is working on his book tentatively titled, “ Exploring the Book of Genesis”.
+This book will particularly cover the archaeological evidence, ancient traditions, and historical context relevant to the Book of Genesis.

 - ‘Ground Plan and geomantic tradition of the Salt Range Temples’, Swarajya Smariti, II, The Indian Archaeological Society, New Delhi, 2015